pianomanx/Intel-WiFi-BT-Updater/README.md

 ## 🔧 Manual Update

-If automatic detection fails, you can manually update the driver information in `drivers.json` with the latest links from Station Drivers forum.
+If automatic detection fails, you can manually update the driver information in `wifi-drivers.json` and `bluetooth-drivers.json` with the latest links from Station Drivers.

 ## 🤝 Contributing

 Driver information is maintained based on posts from Station Drivers forum users, particularly @atplsx.
-If you have access to newer driver information, please update the `drivers.json` file.
+If you have access to newer driver information, please update the `wifi-drivers.json` and `bluetooth-drivers.json` file.

 ## 📝 License